What are Business Asset

 • Such assets represent potential risks to workplace safety and must be either improved or protected.

-IT Security Perspective
+Information Security Perspective

 To get a better idea of what business assets are in your organization, try to name anything in your organization about that can say "without this, we won't run".
 Business assets are therefore.